search close

 Kubernetes Ambassador

-Integrating the Signal Sciences Agent
+Integrating the Signal Sciences agent

-The Signal Sciences Agent can be installed as a sidecar into each pod or as a service for some specialized needs.
+The Signal Sciences agent can be installed as a sidecar into each pod or as a service for some specialized needs.

-The recommended way of installing the Signal Sciences Agent in Kubernetes is by integrating the sigsci-agent into a pod as a sidecar.
+The recommended way of installing the Signal Sciences agent in Kubernetes is by integrating the sigsci-agent into a pod as a sidecar.
 This means adding the sigsci-agent as an additional container to the Kubernetes pod.
 As a sidecar, the agent will scale with the app/service in the pod instead of having to do this separately.
 However, in some situations, it may make more sense to install the sigsci-agent container as a service and scale it separately from the application.

 The sigsci-agent container can be configured in various ways depending on the installation type and module being used.